HirokiHamaguchi/latexlint/README.md

 You can define your own regular expressions to detect in `.tex` or `.md` files.

-In `latexlint.userDefinedRules` in `settings.json`, you can define your own regular expressions.

 For example, when you use English letters in math mode for an explanation, you should use `\mathrm`.
 If the character `a` is not a variable and represents something like **a**tractive force, $f^a(x)$ should be written as $f^{\mathrm{a}}(x)$.

 However, it is difficult to detect without context.
 You can define the following regular expression to detect this pattern.